Julie Penzner

 Why Duke Psychiatry & Behavioral Sciences?

 Residents provide care to an incredibly diverse patient population and work at a wide array of clinical sites.
-Residents’ education is further supplemented by a robust didactic curriculum taught by leaders in the field.
+Residents’ education is supplemented by a robust didactic curriculum taught by leaders in the field.

 Why Choose Duke?